In the Arms of God

 In the Arms of God is the seventh studio album by American heavy metal band Corrosion of Conformity, released on April 5, 2005.
-To date, it is the only album of the band to not feature drummer Reed Mullin and the last to feature Pepper Keenan on vocals and guitar until 2018's No Cross No Crown; although he rejoined the band in 2014.
+It is the only album of the band to not feature drummer Reed Mullin and the last to feature Pepper Keenan on vocals and guitar until 2018's No Cross No Crown; although he rejoined the band in 2014.
 Stanton Moore of the band Galactic played drums on this album.

+An early version of "It Is That Way" had appeared in 2004 on the compilation "High Volume - The Stoner Rock Collection".

+An early version of "World on Fire" had appeared in 2000 on the Japanese edition of America's Volume Dealer.

 Critical reception

 In 2005, In the Arms of God was ranked number 330 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.

 Track listing

 All lyrics written by Pepper Keenan except "Infinite War", co-written with Mike Dean.
 All music written by Dean, Keenan, and Woody Weatherman unless noted.